crlimacastro/Canvas-Runner/README.md

 Then, if one of the jump keys was pressed, we skip acceleration on our cascade of forces and set the velocity directly to a negative value.
 This will make the object travel up for a while until gravity (which is accelerating the object down) eventually takes over and makes it fall back down.

-There is one bug we have yet to fix however.
+There is one bug we have to fix now.
 Try pressing any of the jump keys multiple times before even reaching the floor.
 Our player keeps jumping up in the air!

 <br>